 You may already know exactly what career you wish to follow.
 If so, you should choose the subjects which may be needed as qualifications.
-If you are a more academically able student, you should also bear in mind the 'EBacc' qualification that Mr Marston refers to in the introductory letter to this booklet.
+If you are a more academically able student, you should also bear in mind the 'EBacc' qualification that Mr Marston refers to in the introduction.

-possible to change your chosen subjects part of the way through a two-year course.
+Remember, you may change your mind about your career in the next two years and it is not usually possible to change your chosen subjects part of the way through a two-year course.
 For this reason, it is best to have a balanced range of courses to keep career options open.